-My name is Ros Emely and I am a blessed mommy of three, including twins.
-I live with my hubby in New York City and together we are raising our three beautiful children.
+My name is Ros Emely and I am a blessed mommy of three beautiful children, including twins.
+My hubby and I recently moved our family from New York City to Florida .

-I started stressfreemommies.com in 2013 as a way to express myself and write about my experiences of being a mom.
-In 2015, I narrowed down my topics to those that I truly have passion for which are pregnancy,baby and all things motherhood.
+I started stressfreemommies.com in 2014 as a way to express myself and write about my experiences of being a mom.
+In 2015, I narrowed down my topics to those that I truly have passion for which are pregnancy, baby and all things motherhood.

 I’m a big foodie and I love to eat and cook, so you are also going to find easy and delicious family recipes here on the blog!

 - I was born in the Dominican Republic.

 - I’m the middle child of three girls (middle children rule!)